torvalds/linux/Documentation/admin-guide/mm/ksm.rst

 added to the Linux kernel in 2.6.32.
 See ``mm/ksm.c`` for its implementation, and http://lwn.net/Articles/306704/ and http://lwn.net/Articles/330589/

-KSM was originally developed for use with KVM (where it was known as Kernel Shared Memory), to fit more virtual machines into physical memory, by sharing the data common between them.
+KSM was originally developed for use with KVM (where it was kyeswn as Kernel Shared Memory), to fit more virtual machines into physical memory, by sharing the data common between them.
 But it can be useful to any application which generates many instances of the same data.